OpenEvalProject/evals/manuscripts/elife-63435/v3/manuscript.md

 ## Abstract

-Skeletal muscle excitation-contraction (EC) coupling roots in Ca 2+ -influx-independent inter-channel signaling between the sarcolemmal dihydropyridine receptor (DHPR) and the ryanodine receptor (RyR1) in the sarcoplasmic reticulum.
-Although DHPR Ca 2+ influx is irrelevant for EC coupling, its putative role in other muscle-physiological and developmental pathways was recently examined using two distinct genetically engineered mouse models carrying Ca 2+ non-conducting DHPRs: DHPR(N617D) (Dayal et al., 2017) and DHPR(E1014K) (Lee et al., 2015).
-Surprisingly, despite complete block of DHPR Ca 2+ -conductance, histological, biochemical, and physiological results obtained from these two models were contradictory.
-Here, we characterize the permeability and selectivity properties and henceforth the mechanism of Ca 2+ non-conductance of DHPR(N617).
-Our results reveal that only mutant DHPR(N617D) with atypical high-affinity Ca 2+ pore-binding is tight for physiologically relevant monovalent cations like Na + and K + .
+Skeletal muscle excitation-contraction (EC) coupling roots in Ca2+-influx-independent inter-channel signaling between the sarcolemmal dihydropyridine receptor (DHPR) and the ryanodine receptor (RyR1) in the sarcoplasmic reticulum.
+Although DHPR Ca2+ influx is irrelevant for EC coupling, its putative role in other muscle-physiological and developmental pathways was recently examined using two distinct genetically engineered mouse models carrying Ca2+ non-conducting DHPRs: DHPR(N617D) (Dayal et al., 2017) and DHPR(E1014K) (Lee et al., 2015).
+Surprisingly, despite complete block of DHPR Ca2+-conductance, histological, biochemical, and physiological results obtained from these two models were contradictory.
+Here, we characterize the permeability and selectivity properties and henceforth the mechanism of Ca2+ non-conductance of DHPR(N617).
+Our results reveal that only mutant DHPR(N617D) with atypical high-affinity Ca2+ pore-binding is tight for physiologically relevant monovalent cations like Na+ and K+.
 Consequently, we propose a molecular model of cooperativity between two ion selectivity rings formed by negatively charged residues in the DHPR pore region.

 ## Introduction